San Antonio Neighborhoods

 VA loan information

 Eligible veterans with full entitlement have no VA-imposed loan limit.
 VA loans are widely accepted at all Alamo Ranch price points.
 New construction in Alamo Ranch typically presents fewer VA MPR challenges than older housing stock — builder homes in active communities are designed to pass appraisal requirements.
-Buyers using VA financing for new construction should still use an independent agent (not the builder's representative) to ensure their interests are protected throughout the builder contract and appraisal process.
-See the free VA loan guide for details.
+Having independent representation means you benefit from established builder relationships and have someone protecting your interests throughout the contract and appraisal process.
+See the free VA loan guide or visit the VA loans page.

 Distance to JBSA